project-hatohol/hatohol/server/README.md

     $ sudo apt-get install automake g++ libtool libsoup2.4-dev libjson-glib-dev libsqlite3-dev libmysqlclient-dev mysql-server sqlite3 uuid-dev

-In addition, you need to install following libraries if you want to enable HAPI (Hatohol Arm Plugin Interface) 2.0 in server.
+In addition, you need to install the following package if you want to enable HAPI (Hatohol Arm Plugin Interface) 2.0 in Hatohol server.

 - librabbitmq-dev